-In situations where the scope or amount of work is not fixed or more difficult to define, suppliers typically use time and materials, or pay as you go, charging mechanisms.
+Where the scope or amount of work is not fixed or more difficult to define, suppliers typically use time and materials, or pay as you go, charging mechanisms.
 Under these structures, services performed by the supplier are charged at time-based rates (such as hourly, daily, weekly and so on) and materials are charged with a mark-up.